MisterMunchkin/simple-markdown-snippets/README.md

 ## Closing Thoughts

 If you enjoy this VS Code extension, you can [buy me a ☕️](https://www.paypal.com/donate/?hosted_button_id=B9HDECYJ4CEF8).
-I also have a [blog site](https://blog.robindalmy.com) I write to where I use this extension regularly and update it whenever I run into any issues or improvements I want to add while actually making blogs.
+I also have a [blog site](https://blog.robindalmy.com) where I use this extension regularly, and update it whenever I run into any issues or improvements I want to add while actually making blogs.

 **Enjoy!**